-46 Years Ago: Pete Townshend Gets Arrested at the Fillmore East
+50 Years Ago: Pete Townshend Arrested at Fillmore East

 But before all that, at the first of the band's two shows at the Fillmore East, Townshend kicked a man off stage, apparently thinking he was just another goofy fan.
 Turned out he was a plain clothes policeman.